 Over time your immune system is supposed to handle exposure to this allergen better and decrease symptoms.

 Allergy shots, also called immunotherapy, are given to decrease the troublesome symptoms that keep you sneezing and coughing at night.
 A small amount of the offending substance which triggers your asthma is injected into the body.

 Eventually, you may no longer need your allergy medicine.
 You should have fewer or milder allergy symptoms.
-Several scientific studies have shown that the allergy shots do work when it comes to relieving asthma symptoms.
+Several scientific studies have shown that the allergy shots for asthma do work when it comes to relieving symptoms.

-Typically people turn to allergy shots after they have tried other treatments that have not provided relief.
+Typically people turn to allergy shots for asthma after they have tried other treatments that have not provided relief.
 For some people, this tool provides relief.
 It can help build immunity to many common allergens.

 They usually are recommended for people who suffer from severe allergies.
 Allergy shots work best for those who suffer from pollen allergies, drug allergies, and asthma symptoms, but not for food allergies.

 You may have noticed that during allergy season your eyes itch and your nose run more often.
 You may wonder if it is allergies or just another cold.
 The difference is that allergies last a lot longer than a cold and you shouldn’t get green mucus with a cold.
 But you will have to get tested by an allergist to be sure.

 Just like the cold, there is no cure for allergies.
 But allergy shots for asthma can make you feel better during fall and spring, which are the worst time for asthma sufferers.

 With allergy shots for asthma, there are pros and cons and don’t forget side effects.
 It is in your best interest to discuss this with your doctor to see if it is right for you.

 Based on your condition and what you are allergic to, your doctor may prescribe this treatment.